ElektraInitiative/libelektra/doc/help/kdb-editor.md

   Defaults to `/usr/bin/sensible-editor`, `/usr/bin/editor` or `/usr/bin/vi` if the key does not exist.

 - `/sw/elektra/kdb/#0/current/namespace`:
-  Specifies which default namespace should be used when setting a cascading name.
+  Specifies which default namespace should be used when setting a cascading name (`validate` strategy only).
-  By default the namespace is user, except `kdb` is used as root, then `system` is the default (`validate` strategy only).

 ## EXAMPLES